 The Fund will invest either directly or indirectly through Financial Derivative Instruments ('FDIs'), in equity and other securities with equity characteristics, comprising shares, preferred stock, depository receipts (such as ADRs, GDRs and European Depository Receipts), convertible securities, warrants, investments in Real Estate Investment Trusts ("REITs") and market access products (comprising warrants on equities, options on equities and equity swaps) for securities issued by developed and emerging market companies.
-The Fund may also hold interests in master limited partnerships as described in the section below entitled Master Limited Partnerships and securities issued pursuant to Rule 144A and/or Regulation S securities (Regulation S securities Act of 1933 (as amended)).
+The Fund may also hold interests in master limited partnerships as described in the section below entitled Master Limited Partnerships and securities issued pursuant to Rule 144A and/or Regulation S securities (Regulation S securities are those offered outside the United States without registration under the United States Securities Act of 1933 (as amended)).